immutable/deckstring/README.md

 # Gods Unchained Deckstrings

-Deckstrings are a convenient format for encoding Gods Unchained decks so that they can be shared between third-party applications and the main game.
+Deckstrings are a convenient format for encoding Gods Unchained decks so they can be shared between third-party applications and the main game.

-Each deckstring is prefixed with a varint ```version```, encoded according to the google protobuf standard.
+Deckstrings are base64 strings, prefixed with a protobuf varint ```version```.

 ## Implementations